jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

-We used protein abundance data to perform PCAs, wich were plotted to visualize the relationships between samples and controls, as well as within and between samples.
+We used protein abundance data to perform PCAs, which were plotted to visualize the relationships between samples and controls, as well as within and between samples.